Colourful knitwear brands for amping up an autumn wardrobe

-Bring a prismatic punch to your personality with knits in kaleidoscopic hues, designed by a host of emerging labels, from Lima to Barcelona
+Bring a prismatic punch to your personality with knits in kaleidoscopic hues, designed by a host of emerging labels, from Lima to Barcelona, Antwerp to Hong Kong

-As a new sense of optimism prevails, aligned with the possiblity of settling into a new normal, so has our appetite for mood-lifting clothing.
-A host of emerging labels, from Hong Kong to Paris, Lima to A Coruña, are serotonin-boosting silhouettes in vibrant shades and patterns, sure to bring a spring to your step this season.
-Here we present the colourful knitwear brands scoring flying style colours.
+A host of emerging labels, from Hong Kong to Antwerp, Lima to A Coruña, are serotonin-boosting silhouettes in vibrant shades and patterns, sure to bring a spring to your step this season.
+Here we present the colourful knitwear brands scoring flying style colours, essential for warming up your wardrobe.

 ‘We knew we wanted to be a brand from the very beginning.
 One of the most important reasons for creating Thierra Nuestra was that we wanted to raise the name of our country and show all this talent to the world,’ explain friends Matías García and Mariseli León, who launched their craftsmanship-celebrating colourful knitwear label in May 2020, with a small gathering at a house in Lima.
 When previously road tripping around Peru, the duo discovered communities of skilled weavers, crochet makers and knitwear artisans, in areas including Cusco and Ayacucho and also Lima, keen to ‘show their work to more people and to be financially independent’.
 Thierra Nuestra collaborates with these communities, educating and imparting new skills, including ‘techniques and finishes’, as they create colourful, tactile creations, from dresses with sensual cut-outs to striped sweaters, chunky vests to shorts.